-The EU is working to reduce youth unemployment and to increase the youth employment rate in line with the wider EU target of achieving a 75% employment rate for the working-age population (20-64 years).
+The EU supports member states in reducing youth unemployment and increasing the youth employment rate in line with the wider EU target of achieving a 75% employment rate for the working-age population (20-64 years).

-- Although it has decreased – from more than 23% in 2013 to less than 21% today – the youth unemployment rate is still very high in the EU (with peaks of more than 40% in several countries).
+- Although it has decreased – from more than 23% in 2013 to less than 19% in 2016 – the youth unemployment rate is still very high in the EU (with peaks of more than 40% in several countries).
 Long-term youth unemployment is still at record highs.

-- The EU youth unemployment rate is more than double the overall unemployment rate (20% compared with 9%) and masks big differences between countries: there is a gap of more than 40 percentage points between the Member State with the lowest rate of youth unemployment (Germany at 7%) and the Member States with the highest rates, Greece (50%) and Spain (49%).
+- The EU youth unemployment rate is more than double the overall unemployment rate (around 19% compared with 9% in 2016) and masks big differences between countries: there is a gap of more than 30 percentage points between the Member State with the lowest rate of youth unemployment (Germany at 7%) and the Member States with the highest rates, Greece (47%) and Spain (44%).

 - High youth unemployment co-exists sometimes with increased difficulties in filling vacancies.
 This points to the existence of labour market mismatches, due to inadequate skills, limited geographic mobility or inadequate wage conditions.

 - The Youth Guarantee is a commitment by all Member States to ensure that all young people under the age of 25 years receive a good-quality offer of employment, continued education, an apprenticeship or a traineeship within a period of four months of becoming unemployed or leaving formal education.
 It is based on the Council Recommendation adopted in April 2013 following a proposal from the Commission.

 - In its December 2016 Communication Investing in Europe's Youth the Commission proposes a renewed effort to support young people:

 - Better opportunities for solidarity, learning mobility and participation

 - A new initiative is the European Solidarity Corps, which is aimed at creating opportunities for young people to volunteer or work in solidarity related-projects that benefit communities and people around Europe.